mukesh1829/mukeshreddy18/README.md

 ### 🚀 About Me
 - 💻 I'm a developer who loves to build and experiment with new technologies.
 - ⚡ Cricket Enthusiast | Big Fan of Virat Kohli 🏏
-- 🎥 Movie Buff | Ram Charan (Cheddy) Fan
+-  ⚽ Football
-- 🏗️ Always exploring new frameworks and tools.
+-   - 🏗️ Always exploring new frameworks and tools.

 ### 🔧 Technologies & Tools
 - Programming: `Python`, `JavaScript`, `Java`